 Levitra should be taken no more than once a day.
 Your Levitra dose can be consumed with or without food, although consuming Levitra with a high-fat food may reduce the quantity of the medication in the blood.
 If you are unclear about anything associated with Levitra be sure to seek advice from your doctor.

-Avoid using Levitra and consult your healthcare professional if you detect any side effects.
+Avoid taking Levitra and consult your healthcare professional if you detect any side effects.
 Following are some of the side effects that are well-known to be related to this medicine.

 Levitra is not advised for individuals who have ever suffered an eye problem called non-arteritic anterior ischemic optic neuropathy or suffering from severe kidney failure seeking dialysis.